 We spent a week immersing ourselves in all things coconuts and Chick Chicka Boom Boom activities.
 This post highlights some of the activities that we did.
 You can find many of these activities in our Let’s Explore Coconuts Unit below.

-Throughout the week of our Chicka Chicka Boom Boom unit we engaged in various alphabet activities.
+Throughout the week of our Chicka Chicka Boom Boom unit, we engaged in various alphabet activities.
 Sensory bins were filled with kinetic sand and letter beads.
 We used tweezers to grab the letters from the sand and name them.
 We also had memory games and letter matching activities.

 Our main book we focused on was Chicka Chicka Boom Boom.
 We worked on retelling the story.
 Retell cards were used as a whole group for story retell practice.
-The cards were left up and students also practiced retelling the story with a partner.
+The cards were left up and students practiced retelling the story with a partner.
 Finally, they made coconut tree headbands that helped with retelling the story when they got home.
 The headbands were a big hit!

 The last day of our Chicka Chicka Boom week was an immersion day.
 It was a Friday and I came to school dressed like an alphabet tree.
-I found some brown overalls and pinned foam alphabet letters all over it.
+I found some brown overalls and pinned foam alphabet letters all over them.
 Our school has a die-cut machine, so I was able to cut out letters from foam sheets.
 Of course, I couldn’t pass up this fun palm tree hat.
-I also found a blow up palm tree, which made for a fun classroom prop.
+I also found a blow-up palm tree, which made for a fun classroom prop.
 Throughout the day, we worked on various coconut activities that were super engaging!

 Coconut Nonfiction Text

 We took this opportunity to learn more about coconuts.
 We learned coconut vocabulary and read a nonfiction book about coconuts.